 If all of your electronics can charge via USB, you've got another, better option.
 Several companies make compact two or four-socket USB travel adapters, that will let you charge multiple gadgets from the same wall socket.

-Before buying one, just remember to check the adapter's maximum power output, both for individual sockets and the adapter as a whole. iPads and other tablets, in particular, require more juice than phones and other small devices.
+Before buying one, just remember to check the adapter's maximum power output, both for individual sockets and the adapter as a whole. iPads and recent smartphones require more juice than older phones and other small devices, so look for at least 2.4amps from each socket you plan to plug higher-powered gadgets into.